common-workflow-library/bio-cwl-tools/README.md

 1. `*.cwl` files must be marked executable (`chmod a+x *.cwl`)
 1. All tool descriptions must have a software container.
 Use a container from biocontainers.pro if available
 1. If you use schema.org annotations, specify the schema using the RDF version: `$schemas: [ http://schema.org/version/latest/schema.rdf ]`
+1. Must be free from warning when `cwltool --validate` is run

 ## Contributors ✨